demetreades/win10guide/README.md

 On `All Networks` tab turn **off** `Password Protected Sharing` Turn **on** `Media streaming`

-To share a folder on your local network just right click `Give access to > Specific people` then you need to add everyone to the list over your Username, with the **right privileges**, to right click on folder `Properties` then `Sharing` and click `Advanced Sharing`.
+To share a folder on your local network just right click `Give access to > Specific people` then you need to add everyone to the list over your Username, with the **right privileges**, to right click on folder `Properties` then `Sharing` and click `Advanced Sharing` or run share creation wizard `shrpubw.exe`.

 <br>

-#### Hibernation
+### Hibernation

 Sometime `hiberfil.sys` file can become too large **several GB**, so you will want to turn off hibernation in some point.